Board of Directors

 Is the head of Inter.B – Consultoria Internacional de Negócios, a financial and economic consulting firm based in Rio de Janeiro, Brazil.
 Mr. Frischtak was formerly a Principal Economist at the World Bank where he worked from 1984 to 1991.
 Mr. Frischtak’s graduate work in economics was undertaken at the University of Campinas, Brazil and at Stanford University (1980-84).
 While at the World Bank he was an Adjunct Professor at the Department of Economics at Georgetown University (1987-1990).
 He has published over 100 academic papers and books and has worked extensively on issues related to infrastructure, industrial organisation and regulatory/competition policy, and innovation and technological change.

 Graduated in Economics from the Catholic University of Rio de Janeiro (PUC-Rio).
 Having joined Wilson Sons in 1994 as CFO, served as CEO of the Brazilian operations for 20 years.
 During his term, Wilson Sons became the largest integrated provider of port and maritime logistics services in Brazil.
 From 1982 to 1989, he served as Money Market Manager at JP Morgan and also as Finance Director of Grupo Lachmann, between 1989 and 1994.
-He is a member of the board of directors of the Brazilian Association of Public-Use Container Terminals (ABRATEC).
-Mr. Baião is also a Business Counsellor of Infrastructure at the Rio de Janeiro Industry Federation (FIRJAN).
+He is a member of the board of directors of the Brazilian Association of Public-Use Container Terminals (ABRATEC) and board member of Rio de Janeiro Industrial Center (CIRJ).

 Fernando Fleury Salek

 Is an economist educated at PUC-Rio specialising in Corporate Finance, International Finance and Marketing.
-He has been part of Wilson Sons since 2016, where he acts as CFO of the Brazilian subsidiaries.
-He has solid experience in leadership roles for capital-intensive companies.
-In his last position, he served as BG Group Finance Vice President in Brazil where he was responsible for the Planning and Budgeting departments, Accounting including Audit, Risk Management, Tax and IT.
+He joined Wilson Sons in 2016 as CFO of Brazilian Subsidiaries.
+With a solid experience in leadership roles for capital-intensive companies, he served as BG Group Finance Vice President in Brazil where he was responsible for the Planning and Budgeting departments, Accounting including Audit, Risk Management, Tax and IT.
 Previously, Salek worked at BHP Billiton, where for six years he served as Vice President of Corporate Finance in Netherlands and subsequently in Great Britain.